WrigglyTentacles/ConsistencyTrainer/README.md

 🎯 Consistency Trainer - BakkesMod Plugin

-A highly detailed Custom Training plugin for Rocket League designed to help players accurately measure and improve sustained consistency and boost efficiency over long practice sessions.
+This plugin is a consistency training tracker designed to help you accurately measure and improve your performance across various custom shot packs.
+It focuses on sustained consistency and boost efficiency over long practice sessions.

 ✨ Features